Dr. Bae is leading a clinical trial for the first ever non-invasive imaging technique to help guide the diagnosis of degenerative back conditions?

 As with any procedure, spinal cord stimulation surgery has risks which include an allergic reaction to implanted materials, weakness and/or numbness, battery failure of the generator, skin breakdown, bleeding and undesirable stimulation of the chest or rib area.
 To limit the risk for complications, it is important for patients to work with experienced surgeons who stay up-to-date on the most innovative and advanced non-fusion technologies.

 Spinal cord stimulation one of the many advancements made in the field of spinal surgery that is helping to expand the range of treatment options for those living with chronic pain.
 Find out if you are a candidate for spinal cord stimulation by calling The Spine Institute Center for Spinal Restoration at (310) 828-7757.
-Our physicians specialize in minimally invasive, motion preservation technologies and are part of an advanced multidisciplinary team that can help effectively diagnosis and treat your back or neck pain.
+Our Los Angeles spine surgery experts specialize in minimally invasive, motion preservation technologies and are part of an advanced multidisciplinary team that can help effectively diagnosis and treat your back or neck pain.